philchalmers/SimDesign/README.md

 Go through the worked example to understand what the function inputs require, and try your luck walking through a debugging process though the `edit` argument (also very handy for writing the initial functions if you are comfortable with the debugging environment).

-For additional information and instructions refer to the examples on the [wiki](https://github.com/philchalmers/mirt/wiki).
+For additional information and instructions about how to use the package, refer to the examples on the [wiki](https://github.com/philchalmers/SimDesign/wiki).